Lahore Marathon: History

 The inaugural marathon took place on 30 January 2005, with over 60 elite runners participating in a field of 17,500.
 Tseko Mpolokeng of South Africa was the first winner of the competition, with a time of 2:16:57.
 The first Pakistani to cross the finish line was Mohammad Aslam.
 Jane Kariuki of Kenya was the first winner of the women's division.

 The second running of the marathon took place on 29 January 2006.
 The 2007 edition took place on 14 January 2007.

+Revival by Falcon Triathlon Club (2024–Present)

+After a long hiatus following the 2012 race, the Lahore Marathon was revived by the Falcon Triathlon Club (FTC), a Lahore-based endurance sports non profit organization.